Thursday, June 30, 2011

 A few notes-

-If you're not familiar with Hanger Steak you will want to get to know this tasty, tender and relatively inexpensive cut of meat.
+If you're not familiar with Flat Iron you will want to get to know this tasty, tender and relatively inexpensive cut of meat.
 The flat iron steak is classified by USDA as the cut from the top of the shoulder blade and is the second-most tender piece of meat; only the tenderloin is more tender.
 You can read more about it here.

 Garlic Ginger Paste can be found at any Indian grocery (quite cheap) or online here.
 It lasts for several months in the refrigerator and can divided up and frozen for much longer.
 In recipes calling for garlic and ginger, I will usually start with a teaspoon of the paste and add more if needed, to taste.